 Muriel is one of the group’s project managers.

-Lars will be advising on the management of Substance Misuse Programme.
-He is one of the group’s fund raisers.
+Oliver advises on the management of addicts in the community.
+He is one of the group’s project managers.

 Dee Johnson MBACP Snr Accred.
 She is a Senior Accredited Counsellor / Psychotherapist with the British BACP authority, a Professional Accredited Counsellor / Psychotherapist with the National Counselling Society and BACP Certificate of Proficiency, and has a Practitioner Diploma in Cognitive Behavioural Therapist, is an Accredited Supervisor of Therapeutic Practice and is an EMDR Trauma Therapist.
 Addiction Specialist in a private Mental Health Hospital / Rehabilitation unit.
 Trainer for Mental Health Agencies, specialising in Addiction, depression, Safe and Ethical Practice, Eating Disorders and Anxiety.